 Chemistry between the characters was the main highlight, as you don’t want them to get killed.
 They’re a family you can relate to if you’re caught in the middle of dangerous circumstances.

-In order to avoid a fateful encounter with The Creature, The Family must rely on sign language, whispering quietly & body language if they want to stay alive.
+In order to avoid a fateful encounter with The Creature, The Family must rely on sign language, whisper quietly & body language if they want to stay alive.

 Opening Sequence establishes the story with a shocking moment.